tashifkhan/JIIT-time-table-website/README.md

    - View your personalized schedule.
    - Color-coded design for easy understanding.
 3. **Export Options**
-   - Download as PDF or sync with Google Calendar.
+   - Download as PDF/PNG or sync with Google Calendar.

 ## Contributing